lexibank/tlopo/out/vol3/chapter12.md

 12.5.1.1 Green fronds

 Whether there was a single POc word denoting a green frond is debatable.
-Scattered lan- guages use compounds meaning 'leaf of coconut' (Titan lau-niw, Anejom neri-neafi, Ni- uean lau-niu, each literally 'leaf-coconut' ) or 'branch of coconut' (Nehan raŋ-kuen, literally 'branch-coconut').
+Scattered lan- guages use compounds meaning 'leaf of coconut' (Titan lau-niw, Anejom neri-neafi, Niuean lau-niu, each literally 'leaf-coconut' ) or 'branch of coconut' (Nehan raŋ-kuen, literally 'branch-coconut').
 There is thus some evidence for reconstructing &ast;raun ni niuR 'leaf of coconut' and/or &ast;raqan ni niuR 'branch of coconut'.

 <a id="p-380"></a>

 Possible candidates for this meaning are POc &ast;usiri and PWOc &ast;pagal.
 However, the Tuam and Ramoaaina glosses of reflexes of &ast;pagal suggest that it may have denoted the midrib of the frond or the broad base of the midrib.
-The Lihir reflex suggests that the deno- tation may have included palm fronds other than the coconut.
+The Lihir reflex suggests that the denotation may have included palm fronds other than the coconut.
 The Vaghua, Varisi and Ririo reflexes are irregular in reflecting -r- for expect,ed t -/- and in their denotation: 'branch'.
 The meaning of POc &ast;usiri is just as problematic.

 <table>
 <tr>